Cox Pavilion

 Cox Pavilion is a 78300 sqft, multi-purpose indoor arena on the University of Nevada, Las Vegas campus, connected to the Thomas & Mack Center.
 The Pavilion serves as the home court for UNLV Lady Rebels women's basketball and volleyball programs as well as the annual NBA Summer League.

+History

 Cox Communications and UNLV formed a partnership for the new facility in 2001.
 The arena cost $16.8 million.
 As part of a $5 million agreement, Cox Communications secured the naming rights for the facility as well as opportunities for sponsorship and hospitality.

 The pavilion is a two-level structure.
 The ground floor features new men's and women's locker facilities, player lounges and practice courts for basketball and volleyball.
 The top level is a multi-purpose venue with a seating capacity of 2,500 to 3,100 for sporting events.

 In addition to UNLV athletic events, the Cox Pavilion hosts a variety of events, including small concerts, boxing events, theater-style family shows, corporate parties, trade shows and more.

 On November 15, 2007, the arena hosted the Democratic Presidential Debate for the 2008 presidential election.

+Total Nonstop Action Wrestling held their Unbreakable pay-per-view event at the venue on April 17, 2025.

+WWE held their Worlds Collide: Las Vegas event at the venue on September 12, 2025.